finos/common-domain-model/docs/cdm-overview.md

 The FINOS CDM distribution comprises three main sets of components:

--   **Model definition**, which corresponds to the model as expressed in the Rosetta DSL and contained into a set of *.rosetta* files organised as *namespaces*.
+-   **Model definition**, which corresponds to the model as expressed in the Rune DSL and contained into a set of *.rosetta* files organised as *namespaces*.
 The primary dimensions of the model are listed below and further described in the [common-domain-model](/docs/common-domain-model) of the